CSU-CompSci-CS163-4/Lab02OpenPizzaOrderingApplication/README.md

 # Lab 02 - Methods and Objects
 ## Introduction
-After completing all of the following methods, in Step 7 you will be expected to test each of the methods, as well as those included within your Pizza object.
+After completing all of the following methods, you will be expected to test each of the methods, as well as those included within your Pizza object.
+These tests will be performed using the commented lines within your **main** method.

 This lab only has one file that you will modify, **Pizza.java**, but three files are included to allow you to test and run the Pizza Ordering Application.